eshimab/eshimab.github.io/notesite/docs/quickstart.md

 ## Check the Cameras using the Marshall Monitor

 1. Monitor is located on Computer Table.
-2. Toggle Between the VIDEO 1 and VIDEO 2 Sources for each Monitor using the Silver Switch at the Upper Right Corner of the Monitor
 3. Left Monitor "PIN HOLE"
     1. VIDEO 1 - Pinhole Camera of the Stream and the Laser Pinholes
     2. VIDEO 2 - None